mvgame74/mvgame74/README.md

 ### Hi there, I'm Maria :raising_hand_woman:👋
+- 😄 Pronouns: she/her
 - 🌱 I’m currently job hunting after finishing my bootcamp course in Makers Academy, preparing to be a junior software developer
+- 📫 How to reach me: you can send me an email [here](mvalerogonzalez@gmail.com)

 ## 🔧 Technologies & Tools